Reverse engineering: Understand security

 - Examine interoperability, building third-party clients for protocol

-- Reports explaining the code we've analyzed
+- Reports explaining the code and/or hardware we've analyzed

 - Extracts of code developed to reproduce or interact with the program analyzed